john-l-hansen/lindy-ladow-coaching-website/src/content/pages/about.md

 Family

-Started and ran the first Traverse City Youth Theater Summer Program in Michigan.

-Started Youth Theater Program for Unity Church in Traverse City MI.
+Started Youth Theater Program for Unity Church in Traverse City and the first Youth Theater Summer Camp Program in Michigan.

+Fishing Club in High School

+All the Businesses

+What I love to do for fun:   Walking my dog, yoga, gaming (acheivement top 3% in the world), reading, roller skating, hiking, mountains, cooking and gardening.

+What is my passion?
+COACHING

 ![Potential](/assets/20201130_me-donia-sunrise.jpg "Potential")